 - Alaska Airlines – Upgrades to first class can be purchased for 15,000 miles for a one-way upgrade (includes connecting flights).
 You need to call Alaska Airlines reservations at 1-800-252-7522 to purchase the upgrade for an existing reservation.

 Most airlines allow you to purchase upgrades regardless of whether you have elite status.
 In some cases, these upgrade opportunities can be quite reasonably priced.

 - American Airlines – Purchased upgrades for flights may be offered on the day of departure based on availability.
-In addition, 500-mile domestic/regional upgrades can be purchased in advance by any elite member for $40 each.
-(If a flight is 1500 miles in length, you would need to purchase 3 500-mile upgrades, for example.)

 - Delta Air Lines – Purchased upgrades are often offered in advance, but further discounted upgrades may be available for purchase at check-in.
 These discounted upgrades can often have attractive pricing.
 Elite status is not required to purchase discounted upgrades.

 - United Airlines – Existing reservations are eligible for purchased upgrades based on availability.
 Sign in to your MileagePlus account, access your existing reservation, and select “redeem upgrade” to review your options.
 You will see the option to buy up to a premium cabin, use an available Regional or Global upgrade, or use miles and co-pay for the upgrade.
 You don’t need to be a United Premier elite member to upgrade your ticket.